Healthcare quality improvement progress in achieving equitable care: Where are we now?

 Robert Wood Johnson Foundation’s (RWJF) Expecting Success program improved care for patients with heart disease in hospital and ambulatory settings, eliminating documented racial or ethnic cardiac care disparities in four of their 10 participating hospitals.

-Building rust & cultural humility
+Building trust & cultural humility

 In 2018, UnityPoint Health opened its first health clinic offering dedicated services for LGBTQ+ communities.
 Adopting an approach of cultural humility, they engaged their LGBTQ+ community to understand challenges, barriers, and what the health system could do to serve the community’s needs.
 From those efforts, UnityPoint established additional clinics, expanding LGBTQ+-inclusive training.

-Health equity data:
+Health equity data

 In 2021, Blue Cross Blue Shield of Massachusetts (BCBSMA) launched a set of initiatives to reduce health inequities and improve racial justice.
 They made charitable investments in local organizations, convened a Health Equity Council, and created a comprehensive approach to solicit and collect REaL data from all BCBSMA members.